College Town, Berkshire

 College Town is home to a large and well-known out-of-town mercantile development, "The Meadows", which was built in 1988.
 It comprises a large Tesco Extra hypermarket and a Marks & Spencer, two of the largest in the country.

+College Town is also home to one coeducational school, College Town Primary School, located on Branksome Hill Road.
+The headteacher is Mrs Trudi Sammons.